 Inside the Remington Virtually Indestructible Haircut & Beard Trimmer is a powerful magnetic motor protected by a high-impact polycarbonate casing.
 Its precision-ground blades are aligned using Remington’s POWERCUT Blade System, and its blade guards attach easily and securely.
-The clipper itself is easy to clean, and its design is compact and functional.
+Featured in our guide to the best hair clippers, this Remington is easy to clean, and its design is compact and functional.
 While it may be a bit short for a larger hand, it gives you a comfortable, nonslip grip.
 It looks more industrial than the Wahl Comfort Grip Pro, but it’s similarly sized and shaped.

 The only real drawback we found with the Remington Virtually Indestructible Haircut & Beard Trimmer was its case.
 The zippered storage pouch we unpackaged looks nothing like the one pictured on the clipper’s box.
 The case we received was long, narrow and oddly-shaped.
 More significantly, it wasn’t quite large enough to easily house the clipper and all its accessories – nine guard combs, a blade guard, blade oil, a styling comb and a beard brush.
 One of our haircut volunteers thought the beard brush was made for the grill, but it’s functional, sturdy and handy.
 Although there’s no hair removal brush in the kit, we didn’t consider it a deal breaker.